Commemorative banknotes of the Canadian dollar: Centennial $1 banknote

 On 3 January 1967, a $1 note commemorating the centennial of Canadian Confederation was introduced into circulation.
 The Bank of Canada stopped issuing the commemorative note in 1968.

 The frames of both the obverse and reverse were based on the original $1 banknote of the 1954 series, modified to include the texts "Le centenaire de la confederation Canadienne" and "Centennial of Canadian Confederation", with English text at the top of the obverse and bottom of the reverse, and French text at the bottom of the obverse and top of the reverse.

 On the left side of the obverse is a monochrome green adaptation of the stylized maple leaf used as the Canadian Centennial logo, marked with the years 1867 and 1967.
 The portrait is of an engraving of Elizabeth II adapted from a 1951 photograph by photographer Yousuf Karsh, but with the tiara she was wearing removed.
 The reverse depicts the original Centre Block of the parliament buildings, which were destroyed by fire in 1916, derived from the same engraving used for a Dominion of Canada banknote designed and printed in the 19th century.

 There are two variants of the banknote printed.
-The first includes the serial number below the top of the frame on the obverse, whereas the more common second variant substitutes the years 1867 and 1967 for the serial numbers.
+The first includes the serial number below the top of the frame on the obverse, whereas the more common second variant substitutes the years 1867 and 1967 in place of the serial numbers.
 The version without the serial number was "intended to appeal to note collectors".